WitnessAngel/witness-angel-authenticator/Readme.rst

     $ python main.py

-To only launch the recorder service, not the GUI application, end this command with "main.py --service" (the GUi itself relaunches the recorder service if it's not active).
+To only launch the recorder service, not the GUI application, end this command with "main.py --service" (the GUI itself relaunches the recorder service if it's not active).

 To generate an executable version of the program::